Software Engineering: A Modern Approach

 interface used in the projector control system to

-the interfaces (public methods) of the manufacturers’ classes.
+match the interfaces (public methods) of the manufacturers’ classes.
 The

 following code shows an adapter class, converting